The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

 However, in order to make things so much easier for you, we have created our complete guide to the breed to help you along the way.

-Before we go ahead and do this, we are going to turn attention onto you because knowing that you are really ready to care for this breed of dog is going to prove to be important.
+Before we go ahead and do this, we are going to turn attention onto you because knowing that you are ready to care for this breed of dog is going to prove to be important.

 Doxie Scot Puppies – Before You Buy…